 Here’s what I notice when I walk into homes that struggle to sell:

-And underneath all of it, there's something harder to name — a sense that the seller has already checked out, or conversely, that they haven't checked out at all.
-That they're still emotionally attached in a way that hasn't left room for a buyer to imagine themselves there.
+And underneath all of it, there’s something harder to name — a sense that the seller has already checked out, or worse, that they haven’t checked out at all.
+That they’re still emotionally attached in a way that hasn’t left room for a new owner.

 None of these are deal-breakers on their own.
 But together, they receive a message: This house hasn’t been loved.
 Why should I love it?